open-xchange/appsuite-middleware/documentation/command_line_tools/context/getmoduleaccessforcontext.md

 : The context name.
 Mandatory and mutually exclusive with `-c`.

 **-A**, **--adminuser** *masterAdmin*
-: Context admin user name for authentication.
+: Master admin user name for authentication.
 Optional, depending on your configuration.

 **-P**, **--adminpass** *contextAdminPassword*
-: Context admin password for authentication.
+: Master admin password for authentication.
 Optional, depending on your configuration.

 **-h**, **--help**
 : Prints a help text.